Expert: Acosta video distributed by White House was doctored

 - Supreme Court: Justice Ruth Bader Ginsburg, 85, hospitalized after fracturing 3 ribs in fall at court

-Sanders, who has not said where the tweeted video came from, said it clearly shows Acosta made contact with the intern.
+Sanders, who hasn’t said where the tweeted video came from, noted that it clearly shows Acosta made contact with the intern.
+In her statement announcing Acosta’s suspension, she said the White House won’t tolerate “a reporter placing his hands on a young woman just trying to do her job.”

 While the origin of the manipulated video is unclear, its distribution marked a new low for an administration that has been criticized for its willingness to mislead.

-The White House News Photographers Association decried the sharing of the video.
+The White House News Photographers Association decried the sharing of the footage.

 “As visual journalists, we know that manipulating images is manipulating truth,” said Whitney Shefte, the association’s president.
 “It’s deceptive, dangerous and unethical.
 Knowingly sharing manipulated images is equally problematic, particularly when the person sharing them is a representative of our country’s highest office with vast influence over public opinion.”